-00NN = First two digits are always 00, followed by 2-digit user or zone number, depending on the type of event that occurred.
-If NN=00, it can mean an AC loss has occurred, the system battery is low, or a 5827 wireless keypad battery is low.
-The Master

-Keypad will indicate the specific condition.
+0NNN = First digit is always 0, followed by 3-digit user or zone number, depending on the type of event that occurred.
+If NN = 00, it can mean an AC loss has occurred, the system battery is low, or a 5827 wireless keypad battery is low.
+The Master Keypad will indicate the specific condition.